Derteanoo/PINet_quantization/README.md

 * Crop out the sky area and reconstruct the lane dataset

-* Redesign the backbone with just 238M FLOPs(original PINet 4G FLOPs) and the result is not decrease
+* Redesign the backbone with just 238M FLOPs(original PINet 4G FLOPs) and the result does not decrease

 ## Datasets